A Machine Learning Approach to Improving Occupational Income Scores: Previous Literature

 This list underestimates how many researchers use occupational income scores or similar measures.
-Other papers in these journals may have used average or median income/wages by occupation as a dependent variable but do not refer to the variable as an occupational income score.\footnote{For example, \cite{bailey2006wage} construct average occupational wages across sex-race-industry-region cells in 1940 to analyze the wage gains of black women between 1910 and 1940.} Occupational income scores are also used in other fields, especially sociology.
-A Google Scholar search for research articles containing ``OCCSCORE'' or ``occupational income score'' currently yields 273 articles.
-Many of these articles are working papers that will eventually be published in top economics journals.
-For example, four NBER working papers in 2016 alone contain the phrase ``OCCSCORE'' or ``Occupational Income Score.''
+Other papers in these journals may have used average or median income/wages by occupation as a dependent variable but do not refer to the variable as an occupational income score. \cite{inwood2019occupational} provide additional examples of older studies relying on occupational income scores.
+These scores are also used in other fields, especially sociology.
+A Google Scholar search for research articles containing ``OCCSCORE'' or ``occupational income score'' currently yields 291 articles.